Deane, Greater Manchester: George Marsh

 The Protestant martyr, George Marsh, a farmer's son, was born in Deane in 1515.
 When Edward VI became King in 1547, Marsh's study of the New Testament led to his appointment as a preaching minister.
 When Edward VI died in 1553, his half-sister Mary I became Queen.
 She sought to re-establish Roman Catholicism, Marsh became victim to her persecution of the reformers.
 He appeared before Justice Barton at Smithills Hall accused of preaching false doctrines.
-Imprisoned at Chester, he refused to deny his beliefs, was tried, convicted, and burnt at the stake on April 24, 1555.
+Imprisoned at Chester, he refused to deny his beliefs, was tried, convicted, and burnt at the stake on 24 April 1555.
 A memorial was erected in the churchyard in 1893, it is a Grade II listed structure.

 Governance

 Lying within the boundaries of the historic county of Lancashire since the early 12th century, Deane was originally the northern half of the ancient parish of Eccles, but in 1541 it became a civil and ecclesiastical parish in its own right.
 As with many large parishes in the north of England, Deane was divided into the ten townships of Horwich, Halliwell, Heaton, Rumworth (where Deane Parish Church is situated), Westhoughton, Over Hulton, Middle Hulton, Little Hulton, Farnworth and Kearsley.
 Under provisions of the Poor Relief Act 1662, the ten townships became separate autonomous local authorities, replacing the civil parish of Deane as the main unit of local administration, although the ecclesiastical parish still remained under the authority of the vicar of Deane.

 In 1837, Rumworth along with neighbouring townships (or civil parishes) became part of the Bolton Poor Law Union which took responsibility for the administration and funding of the Poor Law in that area.
 In the 19th century many of the Deane townships became independent civil parishes and were merged into the Municipal Borough of Bolton or formed they own urban districts.
-In 1872, part of Rumworth township became part of Bolton Municipal Borough, the remainder of Rumworth (which included Deane Parish Church) was renamed Deane township in 1894 and became part of the Bolton Rural District, but in 1898 it too was merged into the County Borough of Bolton.
+Deane was a civil parish until 1866, in 1872, part of Rumworth township became part of Bolton Municipal Borough, on 31 December 1894 Deane became a parish again, being formed from the rural part of Rumworth and became part of Bolton Rural District, on 30 September 1898 the parish was abolished and merged with Bolton and became part of the County Borough of Bolton.
+In 1891 the parish had a population of 22,994.